l50/awsutils/ssm/README.md

 CreateConnection() Connection
 ```

-CreateConnection creates a connection
+CreateConnection establishes a connection with AWS SSM.

+**Returns:**

-with SSM and returns it.
+Connection: Struct with a connected SSM client and session.

 ---